-The ETFs are designed to provide daily investment results, before fees, expenses, distributions, brokerage commissions and other transaction costs, that endeavour to correspond to 300% of the daily performance of a specified Underlying Index, or 300% of the inverse of the daily performance of a specified Underlying Index.
-The ETFs do not seek to achieve their stated investment objective over a period of time greater than one day.
-U.S. dollar gains or losses as a result of the ETFs' investments are intended to be hedged back to Canadian dollars.
+The Leveraged ETFs are designed to provide daily investment results, before fees, expenses, distributions, brokerage commissions and other transaction costs, that endeavour to correspond to a multiple or inverse (opposite) multiple of the daily performance of a specified Underlying Index.
+The Leveraged ETFs do not seek to achieve their stated investment objective over a period of time greater than one day.
+Any U.S. dollar gains or losses as a result of the Leveraged ETFs' investments will be hedged back to the Canadian dollar to the best of their ability.